Ian Hall (musician): Human rights work

 In 1982, Hall was appointed Special Consultant to the United Nations Center Against Apartheid, and in 2000 he was asked by Kofi Annan to be Ambassador-at-Large of a network of charitable organizations called the World Association of Non-Governmental Organizations (WANGO).

-Personal life
+Personal life and death

 Hall's uncle was conductor Rudolph Dunbar.

 In 2019, Hall was diagnosed with kidney failure.
-He died on 11 May 2022, at the age of 82.
+He died at Charing Cross Hospital in Hammersmith, London, on 11 May 2022, at the age of 82.